-Members of the LSL Group have identified their supply chains as the main area of risk and exposure to modern slavery.
+The LSL Group continues to identify its supply chains as the main area of risk and exposure to modern slavery.

 LSL Group Areas of Risk

-Overall exposure to modern slavery for members of the LSL Group is considered to be lower than other sectors given that the residential property services sector in which these businesses operate, the types of services they procure and the fact that these business operations and those of the majority of its suppliers are primarily based in the UK.
+The LSL Board assesses overall exposure to modern slavery for members of the LSL Group to be lower than other sectors given that the residential property services sector in which these businesses operate, the types of services they procure and the fact that these business operations and those of the majority of its suppliers are primarily based in the UK.

-Notwithstanding the above, members of the LSL Group are not complacent and understand that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.
-Accordingly, members of the LSL Group are taking the steps to mitigate such risks, including:
+Notwithstanding the above, members of the LSL Group this year continue to view the procurement of recruitment and facilities services and the use of subcontractors as practices which may bring about increased risks of modern slavery within supply chains.

-- having in place stringent checks on our recruitment agencies and ensuring our own internal recruitment processes meet the minimum legal requirements.
+LSL Group continues to place stringent checks and safeguards on our recruitment agencies and monitor our own internal recruitment processes to ensure that they meet the minimum legal requirements.

 As part of this, members of the LSL Group comply with all relevant legislation including the Immigration, Asylum and Nationality Act 2006 and ensure that all appropriate checks are carried out to maintain compliance.